 It’s used by contractors to estimate the amount of time and labor required to complete a construction project.
 Project managers also use it to plan and monitor progress.

-Are construction schedules able to be created in Excel?
+Can construction schedules be created in Excel?